La Cloche a Fromage – Cheese Restaurant in Strasbourg, France

 Grilled figs with goat cheese

-My main course of 14 cheeses
+My main course of 14 kinds of cheese

 If you’re a lover of cheese, La Cloche a Fromage in Strasbourg is not to be missed.
 If you can’t make it for a meal, you can visit the cheese boutique and take some cheese home with you.